The wiki is being retired!

 $ git clone https://review.coreboot.org/coreboot.git

 NOTICE: There has been at least one report of a bricked laptop due to just reading the flash chips' content with an external programmer.
 Apparently something on the board may break by applying external power.

 X230 has 2 flash chips of 8M and 4M.
-They're concatenated to one virtual flash chip of 12M which is itself subdivided in roughly in 3 parts:
+They're concatenated to one virtual flash chip of 12M (the 8M chip is the first portion of this virtual chip, and the 4M is the final portion) which is itself subdivided in roughly in 3 parts:

 - Descriptor (12K)